grpc/proposal/A43-sdk-authorization.md

    If no match is found in deny rules, or there are no deny rules execute next step.
 2. Check for a match in *allow rules*, if a match is found, the request will be allowed.
    Note that allow rules is a required field here, if not present, policy is invalid.
-3. If no match is found in allow rules, we deny the request.
+3. If no match is found in *allow rules*, we deny the request.

 Each *rule* has the following semantics -
 1. Each *rule* has a *name*, a *source* and a *request* to match against.
 For a *rule* to match, both *source* and *request* must match.
    - If both *source* and *request* are empty, the *rule* always matches.
-It is a wildcard that can be used in a deny list to deny all RPCs or in a allow list to accept all RPCs except those matching in the deny list.
+It is a wildcard that can be used in a deny list to deny all RPCs or in an allow list to accept all RPCs except those matching in the deny list.
    - If only *source* is empty, we evaluate against the *request* fields and apply that to any user (See example below).
 Similarly, if only *request* is empty, we